CapOS-demo/EngITFrame/FileShare/Readme.md

 ## 7. Performance Dashboard

 File upload and download speed can be measured recorded in Azure Log Analytics and can be monitored using custom reports.
+This dashboard can be configured for more reports based on specific needs including usages of file share quota.

 ![Performance Dashboard](./docs/images/performance_dashboard.jpeg)